d41k4n/hems_mission_generator/README.md

     git --version

 It should output the Git version on the console.
-If not your Git client was not installed correctly.
+If not that means your Git client was not installed correctly.

-By following this method the repository will be checked out into the existing X-Plane home folder and overwrite any existing files.
-The Git client will take care of creating required symbolic links automatically and everything should _just work_&trade;.
+By following the instructions below the master branch of this Github repository will be checked out ("cloned") locally into the existing X-Plane home folder and overwrite any existing files.
+It assumes there is no pre-existing folder named `.git` inside your X-Plane home folder.
+The Git client will then take care of creating required symbolic links automatically and everything should _just work_&trade;.

- 1. Open a command terminal
- 2. Change your current directory to X-Plane's home folder
+ 1. Open a command terminal inside X-Plane's home folder
- 3. Execute the following commands:
+ 3. Execute the following commands in sequence:
 ```
 git init
 git config core.symlinks true